GoogleCloudPlatform/fda-mystudies/documentation/API/README.md

 *  `springfox-bean-validators`
 *  `spring-swagger-simplified`

-The SwaggerConfig class is added in `common-service` module to override the default response messages, provide custom information about the API and to add static resources to the ResourceHandlerRegistry object.
+The `SwaggerConfig` class is added in `common-service` module to override the default response messages, provide custom information about the API and to add static resources to the ResourceHandlerRegistry object.
 Please refer to the [Configuration explained](https://springfox.github.io/springfox/docs/current/#configuration-explained) for more details.

 ### Springfox Annotations

-Springfox provides following annotations to use on Bean and Controller classes: @ApiModelProperty, @ApiParam, @ApiImplicitParam, @ApiOperation, @RequestParam, @RequestHeader.
+Springfox provides following annotations to use on Bean and Controller classes: `@ApiModelProperty`, `@ApiParam`, `@ApiImplicitParam`, `@ApiOperation`, `@RequestParam`, `@RequestHeader`.
 Please refer to the [Overriding descriptions via properties](https://springfox.github.io/springfox/docs/current/#overriding-descriptions-via-properties) for more details on Springfox annotations and attributes.

 ### API Docs